jptom/nsdhw_20au/proposal/jptom/README.rst

 ===============

 Users need to write own robot program which has "one step" and "draw" function.
-My package will support two popular self-localazation algorithm, one is Kalman filter.
+My package will support two popular self-localization algorithm, one is Kalman filter.
 I want the package can be use in not only simulator but also real robot.

 .. code-block:: python